smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 1.3.3 Running Tomcat on the command line

+Do this first, before you try to run the RIF as a service.

 Tomcat can be run from the command line.
 The advantage of this is all the output appears in the same place!
 To do this the tomcat server must be stopped (i.e. in the Windows services panel or via Linux runlevel scripts (/etc/init.d/tomcat*).
 Normally tomcat is run as a server (i.e. as a daemon in Unix parlance).

 **Make sure you start a new command window (cmd) after setting any environment variables**.
 The new settings will *NOT* be picked up otherwise.

+**It is advisable at this point to install the WAR files in the %CATALINA_HOME\webapps directory before you start the RIF.
+This will get tomcat to expand the WAR files and all the configuration and example files in this section will then appear.
+The RIF will not work until you configure it correctly in section 4.**

+See section 3.
+Normally these are pre-supplied

 cd to %CATALINA_HOME%\bin; run *catalina.bat* with the parameter *start* or *stop*.